 While it offers manual controls, the Barista Express features a user-friendly interface with dedicated buttons for single and double shots and an easy-to-read display.
 The machine includes a magnetic tamper and a built-in dosing tool for consistent and even coffee grounds distribution.

-Drawbacks of the Breville Barista Express Espresso Machine
+Drawbacks of the Breville Barista Espresso Machine

 The Barista Express is also relatively large and might require a fair amount of counter space.
-Like many espresso machines with integrated grinders, it can also be noisy, especially during grinding.
+Like many espresso machines with integrated grinders, it can be noisy, especially during grinding.
 Consider this if you prefer a quieter environment, especially early in the morning.

 Likewise, while the built-in grinder is convenient, it might not provide the level of grind adjustments that standalone, higher-end grinders offer.
 This could impact the precision of your grind size.